 With Republicans firmly in control of Washington, there was little stopping Bush’s privatization effort.
 Yet less than a year after his reelection, his plan was dead.

 How did this happen?
 According to a 2007 post-mortem analysis by William Galston of the Brookings Institute, three key factors led to the collapse of Bush’s plan.

 First, Democrats maintained a unified wall of opposition to the plan.
 Social Security was “a defining commitment for Democrats,” Galston writes, so the party stuck together to protect a core accomplishment.

 Second, the ecosystem of liberal-leaning interest groups mounted a well-funded campaign against Bush’s plan.
 The AARP flatly opposed privatization, and sunk tens of millions of dollars into an advertising blitz warning of the plan’s risks.
 This helped shift public opinion against privatization.

-Democrats can win the coming fight by sticking together in defense of Obamacare.
 The final nail in the coffin was the simple fact that Bush’s overhaul suffered from significant flaws.
 Privatization did little to shore up the long-term solvency of Social Security, and turned out to worsen the program’s fiscal outlook.
 Bush belatedly proposed to reduce benefits for the highest-earning future retirees, but conservatives rebelled against this fiscal fix.
 Republicans couldn’t coalesce around a solution, and Democrats sat on the sidelines and let the GOP take the heat.